YingyiLiu/FinGreen3D/README.md

 - Using the library in other applications

-There are two ways of using the library.
-You can either incorporate it into a potential flow solver in the frequency domain, or use it separately to compute values of free-surface Green's function under prescribed conditions.
-Now matter what you do, the calling style is the same and also extremely simple, just by typing:
+There are two ways of using FINGREEN3D.
+You can either link it as an external dynamic link library with your frequency-domain potential flow solver, or simply use it to compute values of free-surface Green's function under some prescribed conditions.
+No matter what you do, the calling style is the same and also extremely simple, just by typing:

 CALL FINGREEN3D(R,ZF,ZP,V,WVN,NK,H,GRN,TAG)